MattRCole/env-verify/README.md

 })
 ```

 This package exposes two verification functions - `verify` and `strictVerify`.
-Use `verify` (as seen below) when you want to handle reporting missing values, and `strictVerify` (as seen above) when you want, when any `env` misses are encountered, us to throw a descriptive error containing all `env` misses.
+Use `verify` (as seen below) when you want to handle reporting missing values, and `strictVerify` (as seen above) when you want, when any `env` misses are encountered, a descriptive error containing all `env` misses to be thrown.

 Use example for `verify`: